 OMD[mysite]:~$ cmk -d myESXhost | grep -A4 esx_vsphere_objects <<<esx_vsphere_objects:sep(9)>>> hostsystem myESXhost poweredOn hostsystem myESXhost2 poweredOn virtualmachine myVM123 myESXhost poweredOn virtualmachine myVM126 myESXhost poweredOn

 If everything works up to this point the output should have been saved to a temporary directory.
-If such a file has been produced and if the content is correct can be determined with the following:
+Whether such a file has been produced, and whether the content is correct can be determined with the following:

 OMD[mysite]:~$ ll tmp/check_mk/cache/myESXhost -rw-r--r-- 1 mysite mysite 17703 Nov 4 15:42 myESXhost OMD[mysite]:~$ head -n5 tmp/check_mk/cache/myESXhost <<<esx_systeminfo>>> Version: 6.0 AgentOS: VMware ESXi <<<esx_systeminfo>>> vendor VMware, Inc.

 Checkmk creates a directory containing a text file for each host.
 In this text file can be found the data which is to be allocated to the hosts.